spirilis/slsdk_1202/INTEGRATION.md

 DisplayNokia1202_Object nokiaBuffers;
 ```

 Note the references to `MSP_EXP432E401Y_SPI2`, `NOKIA1202_GPIO_CS` and `NOKIA1202_GPIO_BACKLIGHT_LED`.
-These refer to other TI Drivers arrays in the <board>.c and <board>.h file, and configuration of these items is outside the scope of this document - please consult the SimpleLink Academy to learn how you add GPIOs to the `gpioPinConfigs[]` arrays, add entries to the board.h for the GPIOName enum (which positionally refers to members of the `gpioPinConfigs[]` array), and if the necessary SPI configuration isn't already there (on the pins where you need them) you will have to modify the SPI stuff.
+These refer to other TI-Drivers config arrays in the MSP_EXP432E401Y.c and MSP_EXP432E401Y.h files (hereto referred to as "`board.c` and `board.h`"), and configuration of these items is outside the scope of this document - please consult the SimpleLink Academy to learn how you add GPIOs to the `gpioPinConfigs[]` arrays, add entries to the board.h for the GPIOName enum (which positionally refers to members of the `gpioPinConfigs[]` array), and if the necessary SPI configuration isn't already there (on the pins where you need them) you will have to modify the SPI stuff.

 For the MSP432E401Y SimpleLink Wired Ethernet microcontroller, we are using SSI2 (SPI bus#2), PC7 for the CS pin and PN2 for the backlight LED.

 Our stock `spiMSP432E4DMAHWAttrs` array is fine as the first entry refers to SSI2 on the correct pins, so we can use the first entry in the `MSP_EXP432E401Y_SPIName` enum:

 ```c
 /*!
  *  @def    MSP_EXP432E401Y_SPIName